Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Suraj:

-The user is able to choose between a GET, POST, PUT, DELETE, or PATCH API call and then from there configure the parameters and headers straight from within the web script itself.
-The user then has the option to add data to the request based off of data that might have been saved to a variable in an earlier part of the execution or they have the option to extract data from the API call itself.
-This capability exists on both web and mobile testing on Qyrus.
+The user is able to choose between a GET, POST, PUT, DELETE, or PATCH API call and then, from there, configure the parameters and headers straight from within the web script itself.
+The user then has the option to add data to the request based on data that might have been saved to a variable in an earlier part of the execution, or they have the option to extract data from the API call itself.
+This capability exists in both web and mobile testing on Qyrus.

 What is this feature’s overall impact on the testing process?